 Interest Rate in Switzerland averaged 0.56 percent from 2000 until 2022, reaching an all time high of 3.50 percent in June of 2000 and a record low of -0.75 percent in January of 2015.
 This page provides - Switzerland Interest Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Switzerland Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on September of 2022.

-Interest Rate in Switzerland is expected to be -0.75 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Switzerland to stand at -0.75 in 12 months time.
-In the long-term, the Switzerland Interest Rate is projected to trend around -0.75 percent in 2022, according to our econometric models.
+Interest Rate in Switzerland is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Switzerland Interest Rate is projected to trend around 2.00 percent in 2023 and 1.00 percent in 2024, according to our econometric models.